 Right after an accident, you may be in a state of frenzy, so it would be best not to discuss and settle the accident immediately on site.
 When emotions are heightened after an accident, it could evolve into an unnecessarily big tiff.

-There and then, you should just focus on getting the necessary information, inform your insurer, and discuss the details in a separate meeting with the other driver or after getting advice from your insurer.
+There and then, you should just focus on getting the necessary information, inform your insurer, and discuss the details in a separate meeting with the other driver or after getting advice about claiming car insurance.

 Step 4: Bring your car to an authorised workshop to get it fixed, if needed

-Some insurance provides car-towing service.
+Some car insurance provides car-towing service (see which insurers provide assistance during car accidents).
 If it is not included in yours, do a quick search for a car towing service and get help.
 There are many options available and most, if not all, are 24 hours.

 If the accident happened on the expressway, the Land Transport Authority will detect traffic accidents and will send their EMAS crew to help to tow your car away but only to the nearest designated carpark.

 Do make sure that the workshop you are sending your car to is authorised.
 If you are unsure which workshops are authorised, ask your insurer for advice.
 The workshop you go to should be able to hand you the necessary paperwork to submit together with your claim.